se-ashishgupta/se-ashishgupta/README.md

 ## 💻 Tech Enthusiast

-- 💡 Java, C++, and Python are my weapons of choice for software development.
+- 💡 C++, and JavaScript are my weapons of choice for software development.
 - 🕸 Skilled in Web technologies ReactJs, Redux, Tailwind CSS, NodeJs, ExpressJs, MongoDB
 - ⚙️ Enjoy working on backend logic to bring projects to life
 - 🚀 Sharpening my DSA skills